 We are at this point in our fixer upper where not one room in our farmhouse is finished [which is so weird, but exciting as well because there are so many possibilities] & with every room in limbo we are starting to collect furniture pieces as we go for the rooms that are the closest to being “done” like our front living room, kitchen, & sunroom.
 It’s been fun starting to plan more and actually start getting the big pieces that will be big focal points in the rooms.
-This week I’ve picked up three deconstructed pieces of furniture from my good friend Ali From Mustard Seed Beginnings who sells at our shop, The Found Cottage, & I wanted to share them with you guys today so you can start getting a vision for the completed spaces that we will have someday [hopefully soon…]
+This week I’ve picked up three pieces of deconstructed furniture, a more decorative deconstructed sofa, a functional deconstructed sofa, and a deconstructed chair, three pieces of furniture from my good friend Ali From Mustard Seed Beginnings & I wanted to share them with you guys today so you can start getting a vision for the completed spaces that we will have someday [hopefully soon…]

 Deconstructed furniture is basically pieces of furniture stripped of the upholstery to reveal the lining and frame.
 Some people don’t “get” the style, but I can’t tell you how obsessed I am with the simplicity of it all.
 It’s the simplest form of a piece of furniture & I dig it.
 Deconstructed furniture combines my love of farmhouse & cottage style perfectly.
 A lot of companies make new furniture with the deconstructed look, but my pal Ali has been taking apart actual antique pieces for me lately & I am so thankful.